MobileNativeFoundation/rules_xcodeproj/docs/design/custom-xcode-schemes.md

 )
 ```

-After evaluation of the macro, the declaration for `_xcodeproj` will look like the following:
+After evaluation of the macro, the declaration for the `xcodeproj` rule will
+look like the following:

 ```python
 _xcodeproj(